JiGNESH404/PassLock/README.md

 # PassLock
  Android only API level 30.
-A simple password safe for all your passwords
-Stores database locally
-Your passwords are encrypted using AES just a login is required to access your passwords Click on the desired field to copy your password to  the clipboard
+A native android application that locally stores your passwords in encrypted form and retrieve your password with just a click copied to your clipboard.